Concordium/concordium.github.io/source/shared/smart-contracts/references/host-fns.rst

    first node returned by the iterator.

    :param i64 iterator: An iterator identifier, as returned by |state_iterate_prefix|_.
-   :param i32 start: A pointer to a location in the wasm memory where the key
+   :param i32 start: A pointer to a location in the Wasm memory where the key
                      section be written to.
    :param i32 length: Number of bytes to read from the key.
    :param i32 offset: Starting offset in the key bytes.